pingidentity/pingcli/docs/exporting-configuration/hcl-export-compatability.md

-# Ping CLI Platform Export Services Support
+# Ping CLI HCL Export Services Support

 The platform export command exports configuration-as-code packages for the Ping Platform.
 The CLI can export Terraform HCL to use with released Terraform providers.